No, not at all. But cotton is a good place to start for if no other reason, it has been tried and accepted by many.

 Cotton poplin is that which is light and stretches only in one direction.
 Gary talks about this in his YouTube instruction video so no point going over it again.

 But if you fancy something different you might try rip stop nylon.
 Rip stop is commonly used for kites and that type is very light compared to other applications. it is also brightly coloured and not at all expensive.
-It does have to be sewn and the same procedure used for cotton works equally well for this.
+It does have to be machine sewn and the same procedure used for cotton works equally well for this.

 Another material found on a lot of modern rc kit sailboats is Mylar.
 This is a plastic sheet used in things like plans etc, but also available in three different thicknesses. it not sewn but stuck together using double-sided filament tape.